bstaton1/KuskoHarvData/README.md

 > Prior to the development of 'KuskoHarvData', these data had been stored in separate places and in various formats.
 > This new standardized and comprehensive format facilitates analyses that may provide greater insights about fishery management in the lower Kuskokwim River, such as those contained in the ['KuskoHarvPred'](https://github.com/bstaton1/KuskoHarvPred) R package.

-A description of the sampling methodology and estimation framework can be found in the manuscript:

-> Staton, B.A., Bechtol, W.R., Coggins, L.G., Jr., and Decossas, G., and Esquible, J. (In Review). _In-season monitoring of harvest and effort from a large-scale subsistence salmon fishery in western Alaska._ Submitted to _Canadian Journal of Fisheries and Aquatic Sciences_, December 2023.

-An example application of these data to inform management decisions can be found in the manuscript:

-> Staton, B.A., Bechtol, W.R., Coggins, L.G., Jr., and Decossas, G. (In Review). _In-season predictions of daily harvest for lower Kuskokwim River subsistence salmon fisheries._ Submitted to _North American Journal of Fisheries Management_, July 2024.

 ## Installation

 After installing [R](https://cran.rstudio.com/) and [RStudio Desktop](https://posit.co/download/rstudio-desktop/) (accept all defaults when prompted), run this code from the R console: